-Colombia was one of my favorite during the travel.
-We learned a lot of the bloody history of Colombia.
+Colombia was my favorite country during the travel.
 In Medellin, we had the possibility to do the Pablo Escobar tour and visited the dangerous neighborhood "Comuna 13".
-We climbed up to 4 000 meters above sea level for the first time in Salento and enjoyed the beautiful days old village in Villa de Leyva before I went to the amazing desert Tatacoa and to the sculptures of an unknown civilization in San Agustin.
+Hence, we learned a lot of the bloody history of Colombia.
+We climbed up to 4 000 meters above sea level for the first time in Salento and enjoyed the beautiful days old village in Villa de Leyva before we went to the amazing desert Tatacoa and to the sculptures of an unknown civilization in San Agustin.

 The last country on our list through Latin America was Bolivia.
-We manly concentrated us to get to Tupiza where we started our five day trip to numerous lakes and the Salar de Uyuni.
+It was the end of our travel and beside a short visit at the city La Paz, Surce and Santa Cruz de la Sierra, we manly concentrated to get to Tupiza where we started our five day trip to numerous lakes and the Salar de Uyuni.

 We developed ourselves during the trip while we were faced numerous problems, unknown situations, cultures and languages barriers, we reached many times our limits and learned each time more about our self and about our partner.